lightpack/docs/rate-limiter.md

 # Rate Limiting

 Rate limiting (throttling) helps control access rates to any resource - from HTTP routes to API calls to background jobs.
-Lightpack provides a simple, efficient utility for **rate limiting** actions—such as login attempts, API requests, or any operation you want to restrict to a certain number of times within a time window..
-Use cases include:
+Lightpack provides a simple, efficient utility for **rate limiting** actions—such as login attempts, API requests, or any operation you want to restrict to a certain number of times within a time window.

+## Use Cases

 - API request throttling
 - Login attempt limits